 The Eilidh MacLeod Endeavour Award is your chance to celebrate a band that achieves much more than just a competitive edge.

-A cash prize of £500 will be awarded to a band that achieves much more than a competitive edge.
 The annual award is given to a band that demonstrates one or more of the following attributes: perseverance and resilience in the face of challenges; community contribution; enthusiasm and camaraderie; innovation; and/ or efforts to include everyone regardless of circumstances.
+A cash prize of £500 will be awarded to the winning band.

 The award is named in memory of Eilidh MacLeod, the young piper from the Sgoil Lionacleit Pipe Band who tragically lost her life in the Manchester Arena terrorist attack in 2017.
 Eilidh exemplified endeavour, team spirit, commitment and camaraderie and we are proud to honour her through the Award.